jhkim0911/jhkim0911.github.io/index.md

 ## <u>About Me</u>

 I am a Postdoctoral Researcher at the University of Illinois Urbana–Champaign (UIUC), working with Prof. James M. Rehg on large-scale multimodal intelligence.
-I earned my Ph.D. from KAIST under Prof. Yong Man Ro.
+I completed my Ph.D. at KAIST, where I was advised by Prof. Yong Man Ro.

-My long-term research vision is to develop a principled scientific understanding of how multimodal models perceive, reason, and fail.
-I am especially interested in uncovering the underlying mechanisms that govern large vision-language models, and in building methods that make them more robust, interpretable, and reliable in open-world environments.
-I believe such foundations are essential for enabling multimodal systems that can generalize across tasks, domains, and modalities.
+My long-term research interest lies in understanding how multimodal models perceive and reason about the world—and why they sometimes fail.
+I study the factors that drive the behavior of large vision-language models and design methods that make them more reliable, robust, and interpretable.
+My goal is to build principled foundations that support multimodal systems capable of adapting across different tasks, domains, and real-world conditions.

 <span style="color: #008000 !important; font-weight: bold;">Contact me for collaboration opportunities</span> - I am always open to discussing research collaborations, industry partnerships, and new projects.
 Feel free to reach out if you're interested in working together!